Thriving as an Independent Artist

 However, the decision to sign with a label can certainly come at a cost.
 At the end of 2020, the music world witnessed a full-on public feud between Taylor Swift and executive Scooter Braun over Swift's masters' rights.
 Signing a deal with a record label often gives the label the freedom to negotiate to license and publishing deals without your approval.
 Along with a lack of ownership over your work, labels can limit an artist's creative control and take a greater percentage of profit from your loyalties.

-As there are countless record label success stories, the goal of writing this is not to entirely diminish any potential value in working with a record label, rather to shed light on the fact that you can grow as artist independently.
+As there are countless record label success stories, the goal of writing this is not to entirely diminish any potential value in working with a record label, rather to shed light on the fact that you can grow as an artist independently.
 Retaining 100% creative control, 100% profit, and 100% ownership of your music are all valuable benefits of independence.

 The benefits are clear in taking the independent route, but you miss out on the potential outreach that comes from signing with a label.
 So, how can an artist thrive on their own?